 Prevention and Treatment:

 - Stretch marks are not hazardous to health in any ways but the disfiguring scar is a cosmetic concern, which may cause emotional distress and depression, especially in women.
-Stretch marks must be taken care of and treated in such cases.
+It must be taken care of and treated in such cases.

-- Stretch marks often fade away and diminish with time, though they do not completely disappear.
+- They often fade away and diminish with time, though they do not completely disappear.

 - When associated with pregnancy, they diminish 6-12 months postpartum.
 Chances of developing stretch marks during pregnancy can be reduced by taking proper care of the skin during this period.
 8-12 glasses of water must be consumed and anti-stretch marks oils and creams must be massaged into the skin, to keep it healthy and moisturised which prevents the development of stretch marks.